sagemath/trac_to_gh/Issue 6659.md

 # Issue 6659: cores() is broken for some digraphs, and is *way* too slow

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6659

 Original creator: jason